-Now that you’ve made the decision to get a dental implant, you may be experiencing a little apprehension wondering what comes next, if it will hurt and how long it will take to recover.
+Now that you’ve made the decision to get a dental implant after considering the costs, you may be experiencing a little apprehension wondering what comes next, if it will hurt, and how long it will take to recover.
 Relax.
 It’s easier than you think.

 While a dental implant is by no means a simple procedure, just knowing what to expect will make all the difference.

 Your dentist needs x-rays for evaluative and prognostic purposes.
-X-rays, panoramic x-rays or a 3D CT scan will be used to determine bone and gum condition and to identify any potential caveats.
-For an in-depth look at the different types of dental x-rays, click here.
+X-rays, panoramic X-rays, or a 3D CT scan will be used to determine bone and gum condition and to identify anything warnings.
+Click here for an in-depth look at the different types of dental x-rays.

 Keep in mind…

 While most people have absolutely no problem, the impression process can be unpleasant for those who have an active gag reflex or experience panic over not being able to open their mouth or swallow properly.
-Simple as it sounds, the best advice I can give is, don’t think about it!
-And, don’t be afraid to share your concerns with your dentist.
+Simple as it sounds, the best advice I can give is this: don’t think about it and don’t be afraid to share your concerns with your dentist.

 Because it is.
 An impression doesn’t take as long as you imagine and, like many other dental procedures, your mind is your own worst enemy.

 If the tooth in question still exists, it will need to be extracted.
-This can be done at the same as the implant insertion.
-Your dentist will explain what type of anesthesia he plans to use, but generally speaking, a local injection of lidocaine (what most patients still refer to as novocaine), will assure a pain-free procedure.
+This can be done at the same time as the implant insertion.
+Your dentist will explain what type of anesthesia he or she plans to use but, generally speaking, a local injection of lidocaine (what most patients still refer to as novocaine), will assure a pain-free procedure.
 It doesn’t take long to pull a tooth, but if it is fractured, your dentist will be more cautious to avoid fragmentation.
 You will feel a little pressure and tugging as your dentist wiggles the tooth out.

-After the tooth is extracted, your dentist will drill a hole in your jaw bone.
-This will feel not much different than having a cavity drilled.
-In some cases, your dentist may have to make an incision in your gum to expose the bone, in which case suturing will be necessary.
+After the tooth is extracted, your dentist will drill a hole in your jawbone.
+This will feel similar to having a cavity drilled.
+In some cases, your dentist may have to make an incision in your gum to expose the bone, in which case suturing (stitches) will be necessary.

-Depending on the condition of your jaw bone, a bone graft may be necessary.
-Usually this can be done with artificial bone materials and is such a minor part of the implant process you won’t even know it’s happening.
+Depending on the condition of your jawbone, a bone graft may be necessary.
+Usually this can be done with artificial bone materials and is such a minor part of the implant process that you won’t even know it’s happening.

 The abutment is tightened with a dental torque wrench so that it remains in place during chewing.
-But, don’t worry, local anesthesia will keep you from feeling anything but a little bit of pressure!
+Don’t worry – local anesthesia will keep you from feeling anything but a little bit of pressure!